Molecular-Nanophotonics/YOLOTrack-1.0/README.md

 Molecular Nanophotonics Group, Peter Debye Institute for Soft Matter Physics, Universität Leipzig, Linnestr.
 5, 04103 Leipzig, Germany

+This is the maintained version of Code 1 in the supplementary material of [M. Fränzl and F. Cichos, ..., ...
+(2020)](https://home.uni-leipzig.de/~physik/sites/mona/).

 ## Content

 - [Discription](#discription)